kubernetes/kubernetes/docs/downward_api.md

 ## Capabilities

-The following information is available to a `Pod` through the the downward API:
+The following information is available to a `Pod` through the downward API:

 *   The pod's name
 *   The pod's namespace